asontu/asontu.github.io/_posts/2020-04-02-a-better-way-to-do-dynamic-orderby-in-c-sharp.md

 tags: C#
 ---

-A common feature in various applications is to sort some collection by one of it's properties, dependent on some input.
-Like the column clicked by the user.
-The implementation takes one `string` or `enum` for the column plus a `bool` or `enum` for ascending vs. descending.
+A common feature in various applications is to sort some collection by one of it's properties, dependent on some input like the column clicked by the user.
+An implementation might take a `string` or `enum` for the column plus a `bool` or `enum` for ascending vs. descending.

-This code then looks something like this:
+The code then looks something like this:

 ```c#
 switch (orderByField)